RememberOfLife/mirabel/README.md

 * reassignable keyboardshortcuts
 * offer some global color palette from the mirabel settings (can be edited there), every frontend may use this if it wants / if the user sets an option to do so
 * some sort of general config/settings meta storage which the application uses to store saved preferences for each game frontend and general etc..
-* launch a watchdog thread that periodically looks at the frametimes of the guithread, if it hangs for $timeout then kill the whole application
 * some sort of async loading threadpool, where the gui can enqueue long operations which then get executed on another thread
   * after enqueuing the gui gets back a struct where it can see if e.g. the object has finished constructing yet
   * use this to parallelize loading/saving of all sorts of assets (images,sound,configs,etc..)